Coletterbox/Why-I-Will-Not-See-You-Again/README.md

 - [ ] Fix the layout.
 - [ ] Change the button styling.
 - [ ] Fix contrast and aesthetic issues caused by the background colours.
+- [x] Check that the last items of the arrays are being accessed.